orcslab/Home-Page/article_template.md

   mathjax         : default
 ---

 ## <a name="intro"></a>Introduction
 This is a template for writing articles for the ORCSLab home page.
 To keep our formatting standard, all articles must be written:

 1. In (at least reasonably good) English.
-If you're not comfortable with the language, i) get the help of another student who is, and ii) go get yourself some more English lessons.
+If you're not comfortable with the language, i) get the help of another student who is, and ii) go get yourself some more English lessons;
 2. In [Markdown](http://daringfireball.net/projects/markdown/), preferrably **using this template**!

-Warning: Github's Markdown viewer screws things a little bit (particularly images and equations), so don't worry if this template looks a bit rough around the edges - it will convert to HTML just fine (check the [Uploading the article](#uploading) for details).
+**Warning**: Github's Markdown viewer screws things a little bit (particularly images and equations), so don't worry if this template looks a bit rough around the edges - it will convert to HTML just fine (check the [Uploading the article](#uploading) for details).

 ## <a name="writing"></a>Writing the article